ulterify/ofxstatement-nl-triodos/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Triodos BE plugin for ofxstatement
+Triodos DE plugin for ofxstatement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This project provides  an `ofxstatement`_ plugin for converting the German Triodos bank's CSV format statements to OFX.